needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Only visible if the selection is an element in the current document.
 1. Can add existing style class to element by typing the name of the class in the field inside the **StyleSheet** section and pressing the **Add Style Class to List** button (or pressing Enter).
 1. Can extract all overwritten **Inlined Styles** to a new style class selector, added to the *active* StyleSheet, by typing the name of the class in the field inside **StyleSheet** and pressing the **Extract Inlined Styles to New Class** button.
+If there are no USS files attached to the UXML document, a dialog will open allowing the option to add to new USS or to an existing USS.
 1. If the style class being added to an element is not valid, an error message appears.
 1. All style classes on the current element are displayed as pills.
 1. Style class pills have an **X** button that lets you remove them from the element, but only if the class was added in the current UXML document (and not via C# in a custom control's constructor).